landeros91/Air_Quality-Final_Project/README.md

 ### Reason

-Compare air quality from 2019 - 2020 due to California wild fires
+Compare air quality from 2019 - 2020 due to California wild fires.
+Our team has experienced issues with air quality in California and wanted to make a comparison with 2019 and 2020 air quality.

 ### Description of Source Data